What is Six Sigma project management?

 • Whether you need any additional information.

-Using project management software allows you to organize all your data and track how well your business processes are performing.
+Using project management software allows you to organize all your business processes and track how well they’re performing and quickly determine which processes need your attention.

-Six Sigma methodology is based on continual improvement.
+Six Sigma methodology is based on the concept of continuous improvement.

 Principle #4: Reduce the variation